twopoint718/pomodorov2/README.md

 - Bluetooth app/backend for tracking tasks (allocate poms to projects etc.)
 - LCD/OLED/Sharp memory display (TBD, prototype is Nokia 5110-type)
 - [Bosch BNO055 9-DoF orientation sensor/IMU](https://cdn-learn.adafruit.com/assets/assets/000/036/832/original/BST_BNO055_DS000_14.pdf)

+## Project Layout
+The project repository (you're looking at it) is laid out at a high level like:

+- `cad` 3D design files for the case and other supporting mechanical features.
+- `docs` documentation both from a developer and also from the point of view of an end user.
+- `firmware` the software running on the board, any needed bootstrapping code, and support scripts
+- `hardware` the [KiCAD](https://www.kicad.org/) schematic and board layout
+- `production` files needed to manufacture the board, [BOM](https://en.wikipedia.org/wiki/Bill_of_materials), gerbers & etc.